 b.
 During Career Transition Readiness all students must receive information about workers’ rights and responsibilities including RA/RM/AAS in the workplace (see Chapter 3, Section 3.4, R23, k).

 a.
 A DC must accurately enter the required data in the disability data collection and accommodation plan icons in CIS prior to or on the day of arrival for new students or soon after disclosure of disability whether the disclosure occurs via disability documentation, completion of a RA/RM/AAS Request Form, or verbally for existing students.

 b.
 For students who disclose their disability prior to arrival and require TABE testing accommodations, this data must be entered prior to the administration of the first TABE test.
 If a student discloses a disability and requests testing accommodations after the administration of the first TABE test, the accommodation plan must be entered into CIS as soon as possible after disclosure of disability (see R3.a) and must be entered prior to the next TABE test administration.

 c.
 Only the DCs will have access to the disability data collection entry screen, disability data report and the accommodation plan report with notes report in CIS.

 d.
 Generally, only the DCs will have access to the accommodation plan entry screen; however, if a designee is appointed to enter accommodation plans, this staff person can have access.

 e.
-All center staff responsible for providing accommodations will have access to the accommodation plan report in CIS.
+All center staff responsible for providing accommodations will have access to the accommodation plan (without notes) report in CIS.

 f.
-Accommodation plans will not contain any medical or diagnostic information.
+Accommodation plans must not contain any medical or diagnostic information.